How to Become a Digital Nomad

 Visas can get complicated, but they are a necessary evil when it comes to being a digital nomad.

 Where to stay as a Digital Nomad

 This changes from person to person because of several factors: preference, work requirements, budget are the big three to take into consideration.

 But before we get into all of that let’s list the most popular countries to stay in as a digital nomad:

 You’ll notice in the list that a lot of these countries have a low cost of living which makes them extremely appealing to digital nomads.
 However, a big bonus that attracts a lot of digital nomads to these countries is specialized visas and even promotions that these countries offer to digital nomads that sweeten the deal just a little bit more.

 Now, when you’re in a country there are a couple of options you can do for accommodations.

-Hostels – these co-living spaces are ideal for budget digital nomads and younger people who are looking to meet people and have fun.
+- Hostels – these small hotels are ideal for budget digital nomads and younger people who are looking to meet people and have fun.

 The Pros of Being a Digital Nomad